ariasarch/MPS_1.0.0/README.md

 4. **Check intermediate results**: Use the visualization steps (2f, 6b) to verify processing quality
 5. **Adjust for your data**: Default parameters work for most data, but your specific recording might need tweaks
 6. **When in doubt, oversegment**: It's easier to merge components later than to split them
-7. **Trust the parameter suggestions**: Steps 4a and 7d analyze your specific data to recommend settings
+7. **Use parameter suggestions as a starting point**: Steps 4a and 7d analyze your specific data to recommend settings — treat these as an informed hypothesis, not a prescription.
+Validate by inspecting the diagnostic plots at each stage.
 8. **Use temporal chunking in Step 8**: This dramatically reduces memory usage for long recordings
 9. **Export multiple formats**: Different downstream analyses may prefer different formats
 10. **Document your parameters**: The pipeline saves all parameters automatically for reproducibility
+11. **Inspect temporal signals, not just spatial maps**: The calcium traces are where the scientific signal lives.
+Spatial footprints are reference maps; don't over-interpret their exact shape.
+12. **Use a consistent parameter set across sessions**: If you use the same Step 8 parameters for all recordings in an experiment, you can compare raw traces directly without Z-scoring.

 ## Common Issues and Solutions